Diffusion Mean Estimation on the Diagonal of Product Manifolds: Diffusion mean estimation

-In this section, we present algorithms for sampling the diffusion bridges on product manifolds.
-The sampling importance resampling (SIR) algorithm described in Algorithm~\ref{alg: weighted diffusion mean} yields an approximation of the weighted diffusion mean.
-For each sample $y^i$ of the guided bridge process, we compute the corresponding correction factor $\varphi_T(y_i)$.
-The resampling step then consists in picking $y_T^j$ with a probability determined by the correction terms, i.e., with $J$ number of samples we pick sample $j$ with probability $P_j = \frac{\varphi_T(y^j)}{\sum_{i=1}^J \varphi_T(y^i)}$.
-Algorithm~\ref{alg: bridge sampling on product manifold} simulates the process from \refthm{result: delyon hu thm 6}.
-We use the Euler-Maruyama discretization scheme.
-In each iteration, an auxiliary process is simulated locally in a chart centered at the weighted mean value in the chart $\mu(y_{t_k})$.
-This way, the pinning point of the auxiliary process is the origin of the chart.
-Mapping the point back to the original chart gives the pinning point for our guided process.
-Fig.~\ref{fig: Mean on sphere} illustrate an example of Algorithm~\ref{alg: bridge sampling on product manifold}.
+The sampling schemes \eqref{eq: fermi bridge}, \eqref{eq: marchand SDE on manifold} above provides samples on the diagonal and thus candidates for the diffusion mean estimates.
+However, the schemes sample from a distribution which is only equivalent to the bridge process distribution: We still need to handle the correction factor in the sampling to sample from the correct distribution, i.e. the rescaling $\tfrac{\varphi}{\E[\varphi]}$ of the guided law in Theorem~\ref{thm:product_processes}.
+A simple way to achieve this is to do sampling importance resampling (SIR) as described in Algorithm~\ref{alg: weighted diffusion mean}.
+This yields an approximation of the weighted diffusion mean.
+For each sample $y^i$ of the guided bridge process, we compute the corresponding correction factor $\varphi(y^i)$.
+The resampling step then consists in picking $y_T^j$ with a probability determined by the correction terms, i.e., with $J$ the number of samples we pick sample $j$ with probability $P_j = \frac{\varphi(y^j_T)}{\sum_{i=1}^J \varphi(y^i_T)}$.